Global Opportunities

 Teaching Rationale And Relationship

 This module will be delivered via both, scheduled and structured learning activities.
-These include present in person lectures which will provide students with weekly contact with the module leader and with their peers, and an opportunity to ask questions, seek clarifications or expand on the discussions in an informal manner.
-During these sessions the portfolio of guided structured learning activities for each session will be explained, including how they relate to the module learning outcomes.
-They include selected readings and participation to non-synchronous discussion boards.
+These include present in person lectures which will provide both carefully curated content and guidance through the reading list as well as opportunities for students to ask questions, seek clarifications or expand on the discussions with the module leader and their peers.
+These sessions will also guide students through a series of structured learning activities, which will be explained and related to the module learning outcomes, and reading recommendations will be made.

 The lectures covering different topics aim to provide a conceptual background for understanding the environment and sustainable development, and the role of planning in managing (environmental) change for sustainable development.
 The readings provide students with the opportunity to develop a more in-depth understanding of environmental and sustainability debates within the context of policy- and plan-making, and of the challenges in doing so.
-The non-synchronous online discussion boards provide students with the opportunity to discuss further the complex issues explored in the lectures and in the selected readings in a structured way, to critically reflect on the interactions and tensions between the different dimensions of sustainable development, and their implications on environmental planning – with the support of independent reading.
+The structured learning exercises provide students with the opportunity to discuss further the complex issues explored in the lectures and in the selected readings in a structured way, and to critically reflect on the interactions and tensions between the different dimensions of sustainable development, and their implications on environmental planning.
 All activities aim to support and guide students in the preparation for assessed coursework.

 Assessment Methods